MicrosoftDocs/azure-docs/articles/machine-learning/how-to-auto-train-image-models.md

 You can define the model algorithms and hyperparameters to sweep in the parameter space.
 You can either specify a single model algorithm or multiple ones.

-* See [Configure model algorithms and hyperparameters](#configure-model-algorithms-and-hyperparameters) for the list of supported model algorithms for each task type.
+* See [Individual runs](#individual-runs) for the list of supported model algorithms for each task type.
 * See [Hyperparameters for computer vision tasks](reference-automl-images-hyperparameters.md)  hyperparameters for each computer vision task type.
 * See [details on supported distributions for discrete and continuous hyperparameters](how-to-tune-hyperparameters.md#define-the-search-space).